 Most natural culinary herbs such as rosemary, thyme and basil are not only safe but beneficial.
 You can sprinkle these on your pet’s food and let them enjoy the savory flavors.

 Not all natural herbs are safe for our pets though.
-Herbs such as Tea Tree Oil, Comfrey Wormwood and others used in natural products (which are completely harmless for humans) can be potentially toxic for pets.
+Herbs such as Tea Tree Oil, Comfrey Wormwood and others used in natural products can be potentially toxic for pets.
 For a larger list of these herbs, visit Natural Dog Health Remedies.

 Be mindful of Cannabis–a natural herb